 Have you tried mochi before?
 Have you eaten mochi outside of a New Year celebration?
 Have you had JUST mochi as a main meal?
 Have you tried it with a dried shrimp topping?
 You can experience all this and more in Ichinoseki.
 With 300 different flavors of mochi and a history that stems back to the Edo period, you are sure to find the mochi for you!

-Ichinoseki and Mochi Mochi is an significant part of Japanese cuisine, and has garnered further attention from the world as Japanese cuisine was registered as a UNESCO Intangible Cultural Heritage.
+Ichinoseki and Mochi Mochi is a significant part of Japanese cuisine and garnered further attention from the world when Japanese cuisine was registered as a UNESCO Intangible Cultural Heritage.
 Although mochi is eaten mostly during New Year's celebrations, Ichinoseki and Hiraizumi have deep-rooted mochi eating traditions that go far beyond New Year's and is pounded and eaten on many ceremonial occasions including marriages, funerals, coming of age and festivals.
 It's no wonder that this region consumes the most mochi in all of Japan.